I Took a Walk for Seven Years

 The wet snow beneath my feet made it impossible to gain traction.
 And forget running—I’d slip if I so much as stepped wrong.
 With every minute, I got colder and colder.
 My teeth chattered so hard my jaw ached.

-Then I broke from the treeline into a grassy meadow.
+Then, I broke from the treeline into a grassy meadow.

 But the meadow’s peace shattered with the sound of the girl’s laughter.

-The warm sunlight made her glow like a tiny angel, but as I stumbled to my feet, I caught something behind those big eyes I hadn’t before.
+The warm sunlight made her glow like a tiny angel, but as I stumbled to my feet, I caught something behind those big eyes I hadn’t before:

 Malevolence.

-She was toying with me, and she knew it.
+She was toying with me.

 She wasn’t always a little girl.
 Sometimes, she was a young teen with a gap between her teeth who’d hum sweet tunes.
 Sometimes, she was a ravishing model of her early twenties, with fiery hair and a flirtatious grin.
-And the times she wasn’t any of those, she was an ancient crone with a bent back and arthritic hands that clutched to her cane but still managed to hobble away from me.
+And the times she wasn’t any of those, she was an ancient crone with a bent back and arthritic hands that clutched her cane but still managed to hobble away from me.

-So I knew she was my key out of there.
+That’s how I knew she was my key out of there.

-So I dropped to the ground.
+I dropped to the ground, and the little girl stopped.

 “Oh, are you really giving up now?
 You’re sooooo close!”

-Nothing.
+I gave no reply.
 I remained still as I gasped for breath.

 I heard her get closer and closer.

-“Mister?
-Are you okay?
-Do you need a break?
-You’ve been going on a really loooong time…”
+“Mister, are you okay?
+Do you need a break?” she asked.
+“You’ve been going on for a really long time.”

 Once I saw her shadow, I lunged.